Cary Nelson

-Cary Nelson (born 1946), is an American professor emeritus of English and Jubilee Professor of Liberal Arts and Sciences at the University of Illinois at Urbana-Champaign.
+Cary Nelson (born 1946) is an American professor emeritus of English and Jubilee Professor of Liberal Arts and Sciences at the University of Illinois at Urbana-Champaign.
 He was president of the American Association of University Professors between 2006 and 2012.

 Education

 In 1967, Nelson graduated from Antioch College.
 In 1970, he received a Ph.D. in English from the University of Rochester.
-His scholarship of the 1970s and 1980s worked to expand the canon of modern American poetry.

 Career

-Since the 1990s he has increasingly focused on issues in higher education.
+Since the 1990s, Nelson has increasingly focused on issues in higher education.
 In the words of Alan Wald, "With the appearance of Manifesto of a Tenured Radical in 1997.
 Nelson became an example of the committed scholar who conceived of the advance of his own career in the context of the amelioration of the rank-and-file of the academic community; more specifically, graduate students, part-time employees, and campus workers."

-From 2000 to 2006 Nelson was the second vice president of the American Association of University Professors (AAUP).
+From 2000 to 2006, Nelson was the second vice president of the American Association of University Professors (AAUP).
 He was elected to a two-year term as president and was re-elected until 2012.
 In April 2006, Nelson was arrested, along with over 50 others, including Jane Buck, the outgoing president of the AAUP, as part of a unionization effort by New York University's graduate teaching assistants.

-In 2014, Nelson supported the University of Illinois' decision to withdrawn a job offer to Steven Salaita, an "American studies scholar active in the Israel boycott movement."
+In 2014, Nelson supported the University of Illinois' decision to withdraw a job offer to Steven Salaita, an "American studies scholar active in the Israel boycott movement."
+Nelson has also written on antisemitism, antizionism, and academic freedom, including the 2022 article "Does Academic Freedom Protect Antisemitism?—Part II: Social Media, Antizionism, and the End of Academic Freedom" in the Journal of Contemporary Antisemitism.

 Published works

-He has published or edited twenty five books, including Manifesto of a Tenured Radical and Revolutionary Memory: Recovering the Poetry of the American Left.
-His academic focus is on modern American poetry.
+As of 2024, Nelson is an Inside Higher Ed columnist.
+He has published or edited 25 books, including Manifesto of a Tenured Radical and Revolutionary Memory: Recovering the Poetry of the American Left.

+Nelson's academic focus is on modern American poetry.
 He has also published books criticizing boycotts of Israel, including the BDS movement.